 Releasing the book was liberating, more so than writing it as a child.
 And in addition to the initial emotional component, an unexpected thing happened.
 I began receiving messages from fellow refugees thanking me for telling my story, which is essentially our story, because it helped them begin their healing process 24 years later.
 I also began receiving messages from strangers who had never heard of this conflict, who appreciated the book with such surprising warmth and understanding.

 What audiences do you hope to reach with the book?

-First and foremost I want to reach the very people who have never heard of Armenians from Azerbaijan, the Nagorno-Karabakh conflict, and the plight of people of Nagorno-Karabakh still fighting for their independence.
+First and foremost, I want to reach the very people who have never heard of Armenians from Azerbaijan, the Nagorno-Karabakh conflict, and the plight of people of Nagorno-Karabakh still fighting for their independence.
 This tragedy was covered up, and attempts were (and are still made) to erase the history by the past and present Azeri governmental powers.
 Armenian refugees were too traumatized to tell their story.
 I want the world to learn about what happened.
-I also want the world to understand that Nagorno-Karabakh – ancient Armenian land which is currently fighting for its independence from Azerbaijan – is subjected to the same abuses we were and the United States needs to recognize their independence so as to release these peace-loving people from the brutal Azeri hold.
+I also want the world to understand that Nagorno-Karabakh – ancient Armenian land which is currently fighting for its independence from Azerbaijan – is subjected to the same abuses we were and the U.S. needs to recognize their independence in order to release these peace-loving people from the brutal Azeri hold.